 Whether it’s your best friend or a family member, being invited to a wedding is a true honor.

-This day is all about the bride and groom, but as a guest, it’s a good idea that you also dress properly for the occasion.
+This day is all about the bride and groom, but as a guest, it’s a good idea to dress properly for the occasion.

 Before you head out to look for an awesome outfit, check out this guide that will show you what not to wear to a wedding.